This three-minute video shows how to develop good keywords for effective searching in the library catalog and databases. From Norwich Library.

-Trade publications are journals and magazines written for professionals in a certain field, focusing on current trends and issues.
+Trade publications are journals and magazines written for professionals in their specialized field, focusing on current trends and issues.
+The material is usually practical and pertains to day-to-day operations.
 A trade publication could contain news and current events relevant to the professional field, ads, product reviews, etc. Unlike academic/scholarly journals, they do not contain original research; they are meant to be practical, not theoretical.

 Below is a screenshot of an article about the recent effects of social justice on publishing from Publishers Weekly, a trade magazine targeted at publishers, librarians, booksellers, and literary agents.